Gibbs was the representative for Ohio’s 7th congressional district and was a Republican. He served from 2013 to 2022.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

-Gibbs sponsors bills primarily in these issue areas:
+Gibbs sponsored bills primarily in these issue areas:

-From Jan 2011 to Jul 2019, Gibbs missed 50 of 5,859 roll call votes, which is 0.9%.
-This is better than the median of 2.0% among the lifetime records of representatives currently serving.
+From Jan 2011 to Dec 2022, Gibbs missed 129 of 7,297 roll call votes, which is 1.8%.
+This is on par with the median of 2.0% among the lifetime records of representatives serving in Dec 2022.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|